Find a Holiday

 Man sat on a rock under the sky

 With wild scenery, moorland ponies and remnants of granite from Cornwall’s mining era, the landscape at Bodmin Moor is one of a kind, and a great location to stargaze.
-It’s been labelled one of the county’s designated Areas of Outstanding Natural Beauty which is why it’s no surprise that it has inspired poets, writers and artists for centuries.
+It’s been labelled one of the county’s designated Areas of Outstanding Natural Beauty, which is why it’s no surprise that it has inspired poets, writers and artists for centuries.

 We spoke to Rachel from the family lifestyle blog My Cornish Year to find out her favourite stargazing spot in Cornwall.
 Rachel tells us: “We are lucky enough to live on the edge of Bodmin Moor, which was awarded Dark Sky Landscape status by the International Dark Sky Association in July 2017.
 This award is given to places with ‘exceptional dark skies and a commitment to reducing light pollution and promoting education.’

-“I like to drive to the moor, turn off all the lights, open the windows and we all just sit there looking up.
+“I like to drive to the moor, turn off all the lights, open the windows, and we all just sit there looking up.
 It is super peaceful and very grounding.
 Cornwall is great for dark skies because there are so many areas with no lights and big horizons.
 Best of all, it’s free!”

 Colliford Lake

 Although it’s a part of Bodmin Moor, the enchanting Colliford Lake deserves its own mention.
 With the lake being Cornwall’s largest area of inland water, you may even be lucky enough to see the stars reflected across the water.
-We asked Greg from the team at Cornwall Astronomy Society for his recommendation, he tells us: “As Bodmin Moor has been granted official dark sky landscape status, Colliford Lake is a popular spot!”

 Man shining a torch in the sky